kadirayk/PROSECO/docs/project-structure.md

 - **FileBasedConfigurationProcess**: `FileBasedConfigurationProcess` is an implementation of the `ProcessController` interface defined in the commons submodule.
 In FileBasedConfigurationProcess, domain is set from outside using the domain selection provided in the interview.
 The figure below shows the process state transitions during the configuration process.
-The a new process is created and a processId is generated when the `createNew()` method is called, this method can also be called with an ID (`createNew(processId)') in that case given ID will be used for the process.
+The a new process is created and a processId is generated when the `createNew()` method is called, this method can also be called with an ID (`createNew(processId)`) in that case given ID will be used for the process.
 The domain of the process is defined by calling the `fixDomain()` method, after that interview update can be received with `updateInterview()` method.
 Once answering the interview is done, `startComposition()` method should be called to start the composition process.
 When the composition process started; prototype extraction, execution of the strategies, grounding and deployment states will be handled internally.
 At the end of the deployment configuration process will be done.